Remember the expression, too many cooks in the kitchen?

 In light of the labor shortage, they’ve now become even more critical.

 Maybe there was a time when people were lining up to work at your restaurant.
 If they’re no longer coming to you, don’t be shy to go to them.
-Promote job ads online, work with staffing agencies in your area, and advertise through local schools and community centers.
+Promote job ads online, work with restaurant staffing agencies in your area, and advertise through local schools and community centers.
+Agencies can be especially helpful when it comes to kitchen staffing.

 Job descriptions tend to be really dry and boring, so make yours stand out.
 Play to your strengths.